- Opera in 3 acts

 Gismondo is a sweeter, gentler work (at least until the battle in Act III), its plot more static, and it does not reach the heights of the other two works, but Vinci admirers will certainly enjoy it.

-Composed for Rome, where women were forbidden by papal edict to appear onstage, the original cast were all castrati.
+The original cast were all castrati.
+Gismondo was composed for Rome, where papal edict forbade women appearing onstage.
 The Gliwice production is not quite the countertenor feast Artaserse is; there are only four of them (Cencic and the Ukrainian Yuriy Minenko returning), and three soprani.

 Gismondo (=Sigismund August II), king of Poland, is negotiating peace with Primislao, Duke of Lithuania, after a costly civil war.
 Marriage could bring the factions together: Gismondo’s son Otone and Primislao’s daughter Cunegonda are in love, while Gismondo’s daughter Giuditta secretly loves Primislao.
 But masculine honour, stubborn pride, and unjust anger prove an obstacle to peace.
 The haughty Primislao demands a settlement worthy of his fame and greatness; he quarrels with one general, Ernesto; and another general, Ermano, sabotages the peace process to avenge his brother’s death.
 Primislao, insulted, believes Gismondo has publicly humiliated him, and declares war.
 The final act takes place on a battlefield strewn with corpses; the defeated Primislao is believed dead, and Cunegonda seeks revenge on her former lover Otone.
 But Giuditta rescues the wounded Primislao, and all the lovers are reconciled.

-Gismondo and Primislao, Kehrmann argues, are contrasting epitomes of good and bad governance: Gismondo represents reason, consistency, and mercy; Primislao typifies passion, inconsistency, irascibility and cruelty.
+Gismondo and Primislao, Dr. Boris Kehrmann argues in the essay accompanying the CD, are contrasting epitomes of good and bad governance: Gismondo represents reason, consistency, and mercy; Primislao typifies passion, inconsistency, irascibility and cruelty.
 There are mythological parallels, too, I would add: Primislao is associated with Mars, the bloodthirsty god of war (whom the Greeks detested for his brutishness), and his love interest Giuditta with Minerva (wisdom and strategy).

 The three finest arias in the work are Otone’s nightingale simile aria “Quell’usignolo”, a vision of pastoral tranquility, recorders and horns imitating chirping birds; Gismondo’s “Sta l’alma pensosa”; and Cunegonda’s revenge aria “Ama chi t’odia, ingrato”.